Family History Exhibit

 1802 – 1866

-Born on 26 Jun 1802 on St Mary’s, Isles of Scilly, and baptised 21 Jul 1802 at St Mary’s Church.
-On 2 Jun 1829, Samuel was married to Rachel Lakes in St Austell Church (Holy Trinity), by Rev. John Lakes (the bride’s brother).
-By 1841 they were living at York Terrace, Kennington when Samuel was working in HM Customs Department.
-He retired as Comptroller of the Tea and East India Department in January 1864 on superannuation after a service of 42 years.
-He died on 11 Aug 1866 at 2 Gladstone Street, Southwark and was buried on 16 Aug 1866 at West Norwood Cemetery.
+Born on 26 June 1802 on St Mary’s, Isles of Scilly, and baptised on 21 July 1802 at St Mary’s Church.
+He married Rachel Lakes on 2 June 1829 in St Austell Church.
+By 1841 they were living at York Terrace, Kennington, where Samuel was working in HM Customs.
+He retired as Comptroller of the Tea and East India Department in January 1864 after 42 years of service.
+He died on 11 August 1866 at 2 Gladstone Street, Southwark and was buried at West Norwood Cemetery.

 Rachel Lakes